Foot Pain and Problems

 Ankle joint fractures.
-These fractures may be serious and require immediate medical attention.
-Ankle fractures
+These fractures may be serious and require medical care right

-usually require a cast, and some may require surgery if the bones are too separated
+away.
+Ankle fractures usually require a cast.
+Some require surgery if the bones are

 Toe fractures.
-Fractures of the toes normally can heal with or without a cast.
+Fractures of the toes often can heal with or without a supportive hard

 What is foot pain?

-Foot pain can be debilitating to an active lifestyle.
+Foot pain can get in the way of an active lifestyle.
 Foot pain can have many sources,

 from fractures and sprains to nerve damage.
 Listed below are 3 common areas of pain